FCRA Model Forms and Disclosures

-On May 6th, Massachusetts Attorney General (AG) Maura Healey announced that her office found two businesses in violation of the state’s ban-the-box law, which prohibits most employers from asking job applicants about their criminal history on an initial employment application.
-The AG found that the employers asked job applicants if they had ever been convicted of a felony or misdemeanor.
+On May 6th, Massachusetts Attorney General (AG) Maura Healey announced that her office found two businesses in violation of the state’s ban-the-box law, which prohibits most employers from asking job candidates about their criminal history on an initial employment application.
+The AG found that the employers asked job candidates if they had ever been convicted of a felony or misdemeanor.
 The AG reached an agreement with clothing retailer Brooks Brothers and manufacturing company DesignWerkes, under which the companies agreed to each pay the state $5,000 and comply with the ban-the-box law.
 The AG sent warning letters to seventeen other employers: https://www.mass.gov/news/ag-healeys-investigation-finds-employers-in-violation-of-state-cori-law.
 Reported in Arnall Golden Gregory May 30, 2019 Daily Privacy & Consumer Regulatory Alert.

 New York Offers Tax Credit to Employers Who Hire Recovering Substance Abusers